jrife/jrife.github.io/posts/linux-6.10.md

 ---
-title: How I Became a Top Contributor to The 6.10 Kernel
+title: NFS, eBPF, And The Kernel
 slug: linux-6.10
 image: /images/posts/2.jpeg
 description: >-
-  Fixing bugs with eBPF SOCKADDR hooks.
+  How I became a top contributor to the 6.10 kernel
 tags:
   - kubernetes
   - kernel